Maldives–Sri Lanka relations: History

-The earliest settlers in the Maldives were probably from southern India.
+The earliest settlers in the Maldives were probably from Southern India.
 Indo-European speakers followed them from Sri Lanka in the fourth and fifth centuries BC.
 In the 12th century AD, sailors from East Africa and Arab countries came to the islands.
 Today, the Maldivian ethnic identity is a blend of these cultures, reinforced by religion and language.
-According to Maldivian legend, a Sinhalese prince named KoiMale was stranded with his bride, daughter of the king of Sri Lanka, in a Maldivian lagoon and stayed on to rule as the first sultan.
+According to Maldivian legend, a Sinhalese prince named Koimala was stranded with his bride, daughter of the King of Sri Lanka, in a Maldivian lagoon and stayed on to rule as the first sultan.
 The Maldivians speak Dhivehi, closely related to the Sinhala language of Sri Lanka.
 The Maldives became a British Protectorate in the 19th century and the Maldivian monarchs were granted a good measure of self-governance.
 The Maldives gained total independence in 1965, and soon after established formal diplomatic relations with Sri Lanka.

 Both the Maldives and Sri Lanka were part of the British Empire.
 The Sultan of the Maldives would pay tribute to their British suzerains in an annual ceremony every November whereby an envoy would present tribute and gifts to the Governor of Ceylon at the Queen's House in Colombo.
 This was notable as the only diplomatic function held in Colombo prior to independence.

 Both the Maldives and Sri Lanka are republics in the Commonwealth of Nations.